Sport in England: Student sport

 While universities have significant sports facilities, there is no system of sports scholarships.
 However, students who are elite standard competitors are eligible for funding from bodies such as UK Sport on the same basis as anyone else.
-The university most focused on sports provision is probably Loughborough University.
+The university most focused on sports provision is Loughborough University.
 Budding professionals in the traditionally working class team sports of football and rugby league rarely go to university.
 Talented youngsters in the more middle class sports of cricket and rugby union are far more likely to attend university, but their sports clubs usually play a greater role in developing their talent than their university coaches.
 Some sports are attempting to adapt to new conditions in which a far higher proportion of English teenagers attend university than in the past, notably cricket, which has established several university centres of excellence.

 School sport

 Public schools played a significant role in the development of modern sports, including through English public school football games, which shaped university sport and British sports that spread worldwide.

 Today, the leading body for physical education in England is the Association for Physical Education.
 Sportsmark is Sport England's accreditation scheme for secondary schools.
 The scheme recognises a school's out of hours sports provision.